Install the Internal Scanner on Linux

 |---|---|---|---|---|

-| api.hostedscan.com | 443 | HTTPS | Allows agent to receive commands and send scan results | yes |
+| api.hostedscan.com | 443 | HTTPS | Allows the internal scanner to receive commands and send scan results | yes |

-| api.hostedscan.com | 443 | WSS | Real-time communication with agent via websockets | no |
+| api.hostedscan.com | 443 | WSS | Real-time communication with the internal scanner via websockets | no |

 | registry.community.greenbone.net | 443 | HTTPS | Install OpenVAS/GVM Scanner and update vulnerability feeds | yes |

-Install the agent (automatic)
+Install the internal scanner (automatic)

 The easiest way to get started is to run our single install script.
 This will perform all the manual steps detailed in the section below, along with installing docker, and performing any cleanup (in the event of upgrading).